 This line item of the forecast includes reimbursement for the Rollback and Homestead deductions which are deducted from taxpayers' property tax bills.
 The State reimburses the District for these deductions.
-In FY2024, this is estimated to be approximately \$2.9M and remain relatively flat for the forecast period.
+In FY2025, this is estimated to be approximately \$3.2M and increase at an average of 3.62 percent.